HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 ### Largest Contentful Paint (LCP)

-LCP is an important metric as it indicates how quickly the largest element in the viewport is loaded.
+[Largest Contentful Paint (LCP)](https://web.dev/articles/lcp) is an important metric as it indicates how quickly the largest element in the viewport is loaded.
 A best practice is to ensure the LCP resource starts loading as early as possible.
 A good LCP should be under 2.5 seconds.

 {{ figure_markup(
   image="largest-contentful-paint-scores-2024.png",